We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 This is how it works

 Leapfrogs is awarded as a scholarship of SEK 40,000, divided into two payments over three months.
-The grant aims to enable you to work full-time on the development of your idea and can thus be used for idea development and living expenses during the project period.
+The grant can be used to develop ideas and/or cover living expenses during the project period.

 Franco developed his own business idea

-You do not need vocational education to get a job after graduation.
-Franco Crudi got to start his own business alongside his studies.
+You don't need vocational training to find a job after graduation.
+Franco Crudi was able to start his own business while studying.

 Franco developed his own business idea

-You do not need vocational education to get a job after graduation.
-Franco Crudi got to start his own business alongside his studies.
+You don't need vocational training to find a job after graduation.
+Franco Crudi was able to start his own business while studying.

 When Franco moved from Argentina to Sweden for the Master's Programme in Urban Studies, he did not feel like an expert in anything.
 After completing his bachelor's degree in Argentina, he worked as an architect and contractor for various organisations.